Skip to main content

 ✈️ Lounges in Central Terminal (Concourse E)

-Access: With a Priority Pass, LoungeKey, Diners Club, etc. membership, and business class passengers of Star Alliance airlines.
+Access: With Lounge Pass, Priority Pass, LoungeKey, Diners Club, etc., and business class passengers of Star Alliance airlines.

-Services: Prayer room, workstations, refreshments, showers, drinks, Wi-Fi.
+Services: Prayer room, workstations, snacks, showers, beverages, Wi-Fi.

-🗣️ User Experience: It is a small lounge that fills up quickly, making it difficult to find a seat.
-The food receives criticism for being basic and uninspired.
-However, its major plus is the free golf cart service (mention Yamila) that transports passengers to their gates, a much-praised detail that many are unaware of.
+It's a small lounge that fills up quickly, making it difficult to find a seat.
+Food receives criticism for being basic and uninspired.
+However, its great advantage is the free golf cart service that transports passengers to their boarding gates, a highly praised detail that many don't know about.
+Staff overall receive good service comments.

 Military Hospitality Lounge